raspberrypilearning/sense-hat-puzzle-box/en/step_8.md

 --- hints ---
 --- hint ---
 Use the `clear()` method to display a colour on the LED matrix, and put the RGB values of the colour you would like in the brackets.
-For example, to fill the screen with green you would write:
+For example, to fill the screen with green, you would write:

 ```python
 sense.clear(0, 255, 0)